lucialarraona/dtu_mlops23_project/reports/README.md

 >
 > Answer:

 For the Continous integration we are running unittesting.
-We have orginized our CI into 2 separate files: one for testing the data and one for testing the model.
+We have orginized our Continuous Integration into 2 separate test files: one for testing the data and one for testing the model output (checking if the number of labels is correct).
 In particular for our test, we used pytest and the covarage libraries.
-We test on multiple operation systems that is: ubuntu-latest, macOS-latest and windows-latest.
-On top of that we are testing 2 different python versions: python 3.8 and 3.9.
+We test on multiple operation systems that is: ubuntu-latest, macOS-latest and windows-latest to ensure the operation system does not influence the overall performance of our model.
+On top of that we are testing 2 different python versions: python 3.8 and 3.9 to give some freedom to the end user.
 We used caching to speed up workflows by reusing the dependencies.
-We also had to add the dvc setup and dvc pull steps in our .yml file in order to get the data for the unittesting.
-Both one of our latest workflows and the caching can be seen in the figures below and an example of triggered workflow can be also seen here: <https://github.com/lucialarraona/dtu_mlops23_project/actions/runs/3952086681/jobs/6766742324>
+We also had to add the dvc setup and dvc pull steps in our .yml file in order to get the data for the unittesting as is not included in the repository.
+Given the small size of our project, we decided to not perform linting, however, the setup for the github workflow would be the same, only changing the .yaml file to include it.
+Both, one of our latest workflows and the caching, can be seen in the figures below and an example of triggered workflow can be also seen here: <https://github.com/lucialarraona/dtu_mlops23_project/actions/runs/3952086681/jobs/6766742324>

 ![githubimg1](figures/githubactions.PNG)
 ![githubimg2](figures/githubcache.PNG)

 ## Running code and tracking experiments